Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Finacard

 This is a similar bedding to Ecobed but is shredded rather than chopped.
 Dilip kindly gave me a couple of bales to try out and they were very good.
 The guinea pigs seem quite happy on it (see picture at bottom of page).
 It is softer than Ecobed, but it doesn't seen to stay clean quite as long - but there is very little between them.
 I found it better for gerbils and jirds as the finer cut allows burrows to hold up better (see picture at bottom of page).
-This is probably the best thing for them if you have a dust allergy.
+This is probably the best thing for small burrowers if you have a dust allergy.
 There is a website here and is based in Cambridge.
-One bale (15kg) can be delivered for £15 and 25 at £5.
-They are available to be collected from East Anglia, Kent, Hampshire, Worcestershire and Derbyshire and soon from Sussex and probably Devon.
+One bale (15kg) can be delivered - check the website for prices.
+They are available to be collected from various places.
 Please contact him at info@finacard.co.uk

 Pros: Very low dust and allergy.
 More burrowable than Ecobed.
 Cheap in bulk.